How to request an autism assessment

 - Community: our online community is a place for autistic people and their families to meet like-minded people and share their experiences

-- Lorna Wing Centre: offers a range of specialist diagnostic and assessment services for children, young people and adults
+- National Diagnostic and Assessment Service: offers a range of specialist diagnostic and assessment services for children, young people and adults

 -